them-es/Billy/readme.txt

 == Changelog ==

+= 1.6.6 =
+* Restrict current_user_can() to users who can view/edit private posts
+* Add nonce validation to PDF generator
+* Hide Print button on Chrome
+* Code refactoring and minor style updates
+* Upgrade third-party dependencies
+* Tested with PHP 8.3

 = 1.6.5 =
 * Enhancement: Update composer autoloader reference to fix a potential issue
 * Add Twenty Twenty-Four to tested Themes

 = 1.6.4 =
-* Tested up to WordPress 6.4
 * Bugfix: Minor warning in Editor
 * Upgrade third-party dependencies
+* Tested up to WordPress 6.4

 = 1.6.3 =
 * Tested in PHP 7.4 and updated composer.json to prevent a fatal error (Using PHP 8.0+ is still advised!)